Resumes and Applications

 Choose one of the resume templates below to make a copy and begin working from in Google Docs.
 Please tailor the documents to fit your needs.
 Follow application instructions for electronic submission.
 PDF or Word format are recommended to keep a consistent look!

-This template is specific to resumes for educators.
+This teacher's resume template (Google Doc) is specific to resumes for educators.

-This template is specific to resumes for paralegals.
+This paralegal resume template (Google Doc) is specific to resumes for paralegals.

-This template is specific to resumes for the sciences.
+This sciences resume template (Google Doc) is specific to resumes for the sciences.

 Cover letters and thank you notes